Nursing Home Neglect, abuse or inadequate care for the elderly or the infirm in nursing homes or any other long-term care facilities.

 No matter what the name, families have the right to expect their loved one will be safe and cared for by qualified professionals in a respectful, caring, loving and secure environment.

 Last year, nursing home revenues topped $55 billion.
 Nearly one-quarter of the country’s nursing home beds are controlled by ten publicly traded nursing home management companies.
-They also own subsidiaries that provide management, dietary and other services to the nursing home industry.
-There are many privately owned homes, either by charity related non-profit organizations or by religious organizations.
+They also own subsidiaries that provide management, dietary assistance and other services to the nursing home industry.
+There are many privately-owned homes controlled by either charity-related non-profit organizations or by religious organizations.
 Regardless of ownership, most of these homes are still managed by for-profit management companies.

 Be Aware Of Nursing Home Neglect and Abuse